Colin Norris: Background

-Norris began working in Leeds after qualifying in June 2001, but quickly fell out with experienced authority figures, finding it difficult to be told no or what to do.
+Norris began working at Leeds General Infirmary after qualifying in June 2001, but quickly fell out with experienced authority figures, finding it difficult to be told 'no' or what to do.
 Colleagues recounted him saying that he didn't like working on minor injury wards or with old people and wanted to work in the emergency department because it was more 'exciting' for him.
 He said he "wasn't put on this earth to sit in an office."
 The hospital later found out that he had been secretly working as a nurse in other hospitals on occasions when he claimed to be off sick or attending a training course.

-His partner said after his conviction that Norris had once hit him during an argument, bruising his head, and once threw a bottle at him, which caused him to break up with him.
+His former partner said after his conviction that Norris had once hit him during an argument, bruising his head and once threw a bottle at him, which caused him to break up with Norris.
 He also said that, around the time of the murders, Norris had become engrossed by a storyline in Holby City, in which a serial killer nurse played by Rachel Leskovac killed patients with insulin before eventually being uncovered as a murderer.
-This same storyline is believed to have inspired another UK nurse to kill his patients, Benjamin Geen.
+This same storyline is believed to have inspired another UK nurse, Benjamin Geen, to kill his patients.
 In the month in which he began killing patients with overdoses, Geen appeared in an edition of the Banbury Citizen which featured an interview with Leskovac.
-Norris's partner would also reveal after Norris's conviction that Norris had experimented on his cat Casper before he began killing patients, injecting it with a lethal dose of insulin and killing it.
-The partner had reported him to the police but Norris claimed the cat had died as it hit its head on a wall.
+Norris's partner also revealed, after Norris's conviction, that Norris had experimented on his cat Casper before he began killing patients, injecting it with a lethal dose of insulin.
+The partner had reported him to the police but Norris claimed the cat had died from hitting its head on a wall.

-Norris's stepmother, who was in her 40s, worked as a sex worker in Glasgow, and was convicted of three prostitution-related offences between 2004 and 2006.